BrahmRamkissoon/My-CodeSchool-Code/JavaScript-RoadTrip-Part-1/Level-One/README.md

+# Level 1 - The Cliffs of Value
+"The Last Great Uncharted Frontier"

-# 1.1 Booleans, The True Path
+## 1.1 Booleans, The True Path
-Video
+Video Lecture

 * The Prompt & some basic numbers
 * Operators